 - The work being too hard

-If you're a compassionate (or even half-decent) parent, you'll help your child avoid this happening too often.
 The secret is personal organisation (theirs not yours).
-Some children are better at it than others, but the more you've expected them to do for themselves at home, the better they'll be at managing what's expected of them at school.
+Some children are better at it than others, but the more you expect them to do for themselves at home, the better they'll be at managing what's expected of them at school.

 In the first few terms at secondary, it's worth persuading your child to get to school early.
 If your child travels on public transport, leaving a little earlier will mean it’s likely to be less crowded and they'll be less stressed if they get to school with some time to spare to get organised for the first few lessons.